taidaid/advanced-js-concepts/README.md

 ### A reference guide for Advanced JavaScript Concepts

 This guide is <span style="text-decoration:underline;">incomplete</span>!
-Please **contact me** to add knowledge and ask questions.
-Sorry, but comments have been disabled, a few too many accidental edits/comments.
+Please submit a PR or issue to add knowledge or ask questions.

 [A Map for the Advanced JavaScript Concepts Course](https://coggle.it/diagram/XE3ZoVj-rtA5hcxj/t/advanced-javascript)